-Electrical construction and maintenance provides broad fundamental training in the principles used to install electrical equipment and the mathematics necessary to plan electrical systems.
+The Electrical Construction and Maintenance program provides a broad fundamental training in the principles used to install electrical equipment and the mathematics necessary to plan electrical systems.
 National electric code and theory are taught throughout the program.

 The first year provides theory and practice in electrical and electronic basics.
 Studies include the use of diagnostic test equipment and troubleshooting techniques while performing "hands-on" laboratory exercises.